Mom, it’s time for the quiz.

 Actually there is.
 It’s “Mind: manipulative”.
 What Repertory are you using?

 But Sepia with being offended easily and anger from contradiction, although a mild anger, seems to fit her case.

 Well, see, here’s the thing.
-If Ida is only pretending to be offended (if “offended” is even the right word) then we can’t pick a remedy who takes offense for real.
-And I’m not sure that Ida was ever angry at all.
+I’m not sure that Ida was ever angry at all.
 After all, you can’t make people feel guilty if you’re angry.
+Isn’t that true?
+Think about it.
 So, for Ida, I felt the important rubrics were: